brandonbryant12/BCH_live_bet/README.md

 # This repository is a submission for the LBRY UNH Hackathon 10-19-18
 ## We are proposing a peer-to-peer live betting plugin on top of the LBRY protocol

+# The problem

-# The problem with live betting today is that you must deposit crypto into a third party wallet and bet against the house.
+# Live betting today is that you must deposit crypto into a third party wallet and bet against the house.

-## The LBRY blockchain will allow users to remove the 'house' from the bet.
+The LBRY blockchain will allow users to remove the 'house' from the bet.

-## Allowing bets to be peer to peer will result in fee-less betting and users never have to deposit money with a third party
+Allowing bets to be peer to peer will result in fee-less betting and users never have to deposit money with a third party

 # Betting Protocol